Speak to an Advisor +91 98290 17524

 And it is better if you anticipate needing to exit at a known time.
 Selling a complete unit on the secondary market is more like a regular real-estate transaction.
 Selling a fractional share is harder — you need to find a buyer specifically looking for that fraction in that entity.

-When fractional ownership wins
+When does fractional ownership win?

 It is also better if you are willing to accept return variability for higher upside.
 Fractional returns are not contractually fixed — in a strong year, your share of operating profit can meaningfully exceed the assured-rent number.
 The trade-off is that in a weak year, you might get less.